-Well, so what now?
+So, what now?
 Clearly, we are casualties of complex circumstances set in motion many millennia before we were born.
-The problem can easily feel insurmountable given this decisive factor: All of our ‘fixes’ have in turn become yet more ‘things’ on to which we “cleave”.
+The problem can feel insurmountable given this key factor: All of our fixes have in turn become yet more “things” on to which we “cleave”.
 Simply put, we are fighting fire with fire.
-Such profound irony leaves me nearly speechless, but not hopeless.

 Compounding Baseline Suffering

 First take note of Buddha’s First Noble Truth, the existence of suffering: “Birth is sorrowful; growth, decay, and death are sorrowful.
 Sad it is to be joined with that which we dislike.
 Sadder still is the separation from that which we love, and painful is the craving for that which cannot be obtained.”

-We mollify this baseline suffering partly by “cleaving to things”, as Buddha put it.
-However, the suffering described in the Buddha’s truth above is an integral part of each living things experience.
+We alleviate this baseline suffering partly by “cleaving to things”.
+However, the suffering described in the Buddha’s truth above is an integral part of each living thing’s experience.
 Imagine a dog, a mouse, or even a worm “being joined with that which it dislikes”, or feeling a pressing need “for that which cannot be obtained”, or “the separation from that which it loves”.
-Loves?
-Sure.
-For example, think of the pair-bonded goose mourning over the loss of its mate.

 “Cleaving” to expectations is our way of escaping the difficulties of the present… for fleeting moments at best.
 As it happens, attempting to avoid baseline suffering only compounds the suffering.
 Similar to addiction, once “cleaving” promises happiness, the “cleaving” becomes yet another source of sorrow, i.e., “painful craving” or “sad separation”.
-The final irony is that much of our difficulty arises from this very approach; our solution actually intensifies baseline suffering.
-The ego that the added “cleaving” creates suffers its own set of existential issues.
+The final irony is that much of our difficulty arises from this very approach.
+Our solution actually intensifies baseline suffering.
+The ego that the added “cleaving” cultivates suffers its own set of existential issues.
 Is there no light at the end of this tunnel?

 The Consciousness Constant